-Q6c.
+Q8d.
 Which of the following best describes your understanding of the purpose of the Claims Notice?
 [Provide example Claims Notice] [MULTIPLE CHOICE; RANDOMIZE ORDER EXCEPT LEAVE “None of the above” AND “Don’t know/Not sure” AT END OF LIST]

 To inform me about the potential rights of trademark owners against me should I register my domain name

+To inform me that there is a trademark owner with a trademark or a term that matches the domain name I have selected

 To offer me the right to make legal claims on my domain name against others in the future

 To inform me of ICANN's general policy on domain names

 To inform me that someone else previously registered my domain name

 None of the above

 Don’t know / Not sure

 * The following questions are for Groups A, B, and C*